verbb/wishlist/docs/template-guides/pdf-template.md

 # PDF Template
 You can also generate a PDF version of your lists, for your users to download and save, or share with other users.

-To get started, ensure you've setup the **PDF Template** under the [Configuration](docs:get-started/configuration) for Wishlist.
+To get started, ensure you've set up the **PDF Template** under the [Configuration](docs:get-started/configuration) for Wishlist.
 Feel free to adjust any additional PDF-related options as required.

 Then, you'll want to fetch the list you want to generate the PDF for.